codingMustache/codingMustache/README.md

 ## Joke of the Day

-What did one plate say to the other plate?
-Dinner is on me!
+Where do sheep go to get their hair cut?
+The baa-baa shop.

 ## Daily Trivia

-What was the first Android version specifically optimized for tablets?
+Which of these is not a key value of Agile software development?
- 1. Eclair
+ 1. Comprehensive documentation
- 2. Froyo
+ 2. Responding to change
- 3. Marshmellow
+ 3. Customer collaboration
- 4. Honeycomb
+ 4. Individuals and interactions

 <details>
   <summary>Answer</summary>
-  Honeycomb
+  Comprehensive documentation
 </details>